HPDCS/OpenMP-Task-Suite/README.md

 1. **hashtag-text-server.c** : contains the source code of the application including data structures and the initialization/finalization routines.

 2. **hashtag-text-server.h** : this header file contains all the application's parameters set to the values of the default configuration.
-Each of these parameter can be changed to setup a different configuration:
+Each of these parameters can be changed to produce a different configuration:

     1. **STRINGS_HT_NUMBER** : indicates how many hashtable instances to use
     2. **STRINGS_HT_BUCKETS** : indicates how many buckets each hashtable is provided with